Boal, Enzensberger, and Baudrillard

 |Resources and Guides for|

-This page in a nutshell: Does digital media offer users an opportunity to manipulate the media — to respond to those who would seek to control or oppress them?
+TL;DR: Does digital media offer users an opportunity to manipulate the media — to respond to those who would seek to control or oppress them?

 At the conclusion of the selection from Theater of the Oppressed, Augusto Boal writes that the main goal of the theater should be the “liberation of the spectator, on whom the theater has imposed finished visions of the world.”
 His conclusion is that the spectator becomes a voiceless victim of bourgeois drama, unable to do anything but passively accept visions of the world reflected by the artistic powers-that-be: “The spectator is less then a man and it is necessary to humanize him, to restore to him his capacity of action in all its fullness.” for Boal, the theater is not about catharsis, where all potential action is purged, but about change that begins with the theater: “dramatic action throws light upon real action” by allowing the spectator to become actor and direct the action, not to remain a passive receptacle for others’ perspectives.